johanneshagspiel/big-data-scripts/README.md

 ## References

-The logo was taken from [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/e/ea/Spark-logo-192x100px.png).
+The Apache Spark logo was taken from [Wikipedia](https://upload.wikimedia.org/wikipedia/commons/e/ea/Spark-logo-192x100px.png) and the Apache Flink logo from .